gregorriegler/mob-programming-rpg/session-notes/session-notes-2024-04-25.md

 - Clear intentions: helps with different ideas people might have

+### Retro 4

+Diana
+- I have faith we'll get there this way with the group
+- Having the db, and ask something wrong, that would fail

+Joel
+- Like the pattern we have
+- Something we're doing is a bit confusing
+- Maybe extract helper function for readability
+- Losing track about red / refactor

+Nitsan
+- Liked how we uncovered the bug for the new test, i.e., duplicate test with new rule; resulted in different failure.
+- Is this a refactoring, or are we adding functionality?
+Duplication can be refactored.
+Mainly we are still adding functionality.

 ### Final Retro

 ### How we spent our time today: